CentaurusInfra/alnair/alnair-cpu-offload/README.md

 If we can reduce the workload of data transferring on CPU, it not only removes the potential bottleneck of the whole AI process, but also increases the parallelism and resourc sharing possibility.

-There are some new technologies to support a possible GPU-centered system architecture, which includes NVMe SSD, gpudirect.
-THis project will explore a novel solution to provide a GPU-centered system to offload CPU.
+There are some new technologies in hardware and software to support a possible GPU-centered system architecture, which includes NVMe SSD, gpudirect.
+THis project will explore a novel solution to provide a GPU-centered AI-training System (GAS) to offload CPU in the process.
+The GAS tries to achieve the following goals:
+1. Efficiency improvements by resource sharing in the cloud
+2. Performance improvements in generic AI training and inference applications by high parallelism

 ### Goal: Offloading CPU by GPU-centered AI system